Trivia time! What’s the most popular cocktail in Mexico?

 The most popular cocktail in Mexico is the Paloma cocktail, a refreshing drink made with tequila and tart grapefruit.
 There’s also a salted rim and a splash of soda that provides a little fizz.
 The pinkish orange color may look frilly, but this is a sweet and sour cocktail that will have you asking for seconds.

 The Paloma cocktail is first cousin to the American Salty Dog, which is grapefruit juice and gin or vodka.
 If you skip the salted rim, that version is known simply as simply a Greyhound.
 Some recipes for the Paloma call for grapefruit soda, which can be hard to find in the States.
 I like it best with the grapefruit juice, though.
 It’s fresh-tasting and therefore refreshing.

 Be sure to brush up on your tequila knowledge so you’re ready for the awesome recipes I have planned for you this month!
 Happy Friday, friends. // susannah

 Click below for the Paloma cocktail recipe!

-- Rim the glass.
-Pour kosher salt onto a plate.
+- Pour kosher salt onto a plate.
 Use a grapefruit wedge to rub the outer rim of a highball glass and dip the rim in the salt, careful not to get any on the inside of the glass.

-- Make the cocktail.
-Pour in tequila, lime juice, juice and the sugar (if desired) and stir until the sugar has dissolved.
+- Pour in tequila, lime juice, juice and the sugar (if desired) and stir until the sugar has dissolved.
 Fill glass with ice, then top with tequila and a splash of club soda.
 Stir gently.
 Serve with a grapefruit wedge, if desired.